-Kamiak Butte VR is a project that I started in collaboration with a professor as an undergraduate student in response to the COVID-19 pandemic and the shift to distance learning.
-Kamiak Butte VR is an interactive experience that lets students virtually explore and learn about Kamiak Butte County Park in 360°.
+Kamiak Butte VR is a project that I started as an undergraduate student in collaboration with a professor in response to the COVID-19 pandemic and the shift to distance learning.
+Kamiak Butte VR is an interactive experience that enables students virtually explore and learn about Kamiak Butte County Park in 360° view.

-The goal of the project was to provide undergraduate students in a large 300-level course at Washington State University with a virtual field trip during the time of social distancing to substitute the in person field trip.
-Throughout the experience, users can interact with various forms of media including seasonal change 360° videos, aerial imagery, wildlife images, field instruction, and plant imagery,.
+The goal of the project was to provide undergraduate students in a natural resource ecology course at Washington State University with a virtual field trip to replace and supplement the in-person field trip to support students abilities to learn about the Natural Resources found at Kamiak Butte.
+In the experience, users can interact with various forms of media including seasonal change 360° videos, aerial 360° imagery, wildlife imagery, plant imagery, field instruction.